What’s the Difference in Pricing when Shipping a Sedan, SUV, or Pickup Truck?

-In some cases, these extra-long vehicles will cause the carrier to have to try and find a super-compact sedan to balance the length overlap.
+In some cases, these extra-long vehicles will cause the carrier to try and find a super-compact sedan to balance the length overlap.
 If the hauler can’t find a compact vehicle to even things out, they’ll have to charge an additional fee.

 Especially if you have a pickup truck with dual wheels in the rear, the width can be a factor in finding a hauler and getting the pricing for hauling your vehicle.
 The average trailer is built for the average-width vehicle – and even a little bit wider.
 But those large pickup trucks and wide SUVs, such as Hummers and some older full-sized SUVs, might not fit between the upper deck’s supports.
 These may require custom hauling that can drive the price up.

-The bridges and roadways of the country put a limit on just how high a vehicle can be, so hauling tall vehicles can also impact how a vehicle is hauled and the cost.
+The country’s bridges and roadways limit just how high a vehicle can be, so hauling tall vehicles can also impact how a vehicle is hauled and the cost.
 Traditional open-air trailers can stack two vehicles, one on the upper deck and one on the lower.
 The average SUV or pickup truck is around 6 feet in height, but some can be higher – raised trucks, vans, and more.
 To keep auto transporters from ending up on a “Fails” video, where we cringe as the top rack is crushed under a low bridge, many carriers will make an effort to stay on the safe side and leave tall vehicles for single-level carriers.

 Auto Shipping Methods

 As you can tell from the above, sometimes you may need to consider alternative shipping methods to the average open-air trailer when you need to transport a truck or SUV versus a sedan.
 For extra-wide vehicles, sometimes a flatbed or being towed behind a hauler is the best option.
 The same goes for taller vehicles, with single-level flatbed hauling being the best option.
 Long vehicles sometimes face the same dilemma – although they can fit on the standard trailer.